-- 33. In addition to the objects and principles outlined in the NDIS Act, to be mirrored, or effectively mirrored, in State legislation, the WA transition will have the following further specific aims to: - a. build on the experiences of people with disability in WA and ensure they are involved in decisions that affect them; - b. build upon the evidence from trial sites; - c. continue to work collaboratively with the NDIA; - d. ensure that the transition of people with disability in WA to the scheme occurs as smoothly and effectively as possible, with minimal service gaps or disruptions, including in locations which border other jurisdictions; - e. support the orderly transition of the NDIA out of WA, including sharing data and information from the NDIA to WA where appropriate; - f. continue to support the growth of a sustainable market and a skilled workforce, including implementing and supporting any relevant key market indicators or strategies developed by DRC; - g. ensure the transition is implemented in a way that supports the sustainability of the scheme and does not inflate the cost of the full scheme in WA; - h. continue to support an environment where people with disability can exercise choice and control over the supports they choose by continued support for a diverse and innovative workforce and market to grow and meet the needs of its client base; and - i. ensure that carers and the families of people with disability are active partners with the scheme, and are fully involved in decisions that affect them.
+- 20. In addition to the objects and principles outlined in the NDIS Act, the WA transition will have the following further specific aims to: - a. build on the experiences of people with disability in WA and ensure they are involved in decisions that affect them; - b. build upon the evidence from trial sites; - c. ensure that the transition of people with disability in WA to the scheme occurs as smoothly and effectively as possible, with minimal service gaps or disruptions, including in rural and remote areas and in locations which border other jurisdictions; - d. continue to support the growth of a sustainable market and a skilled workforce, including implementing and supporting any relevant key market indicators or strategies developed by COAG Disability Reform Council (DRC); - e. ensure the transition is implemented in a way that supports the sustainability of the scheme and does not inflate the cost of the full scheme in WA; - f. continue to support an environment where people with disability can exercise choice and control over the supports they choose by continued support for a diverse and innovative workforce and market to grow and meet the needs of its client base; - g. ensure that carers and the families of people with disability are active partners with the scheme, and are fully involved in decisions that affect them; and - h. ensure that people with disability are not disadvantaged by the transition to the NDIS.